 With my wife adopting a vegan diet one of the things she missed taking part in was Sunday morning family breakfast made by our kids.

 Then we found a Vegan alternative.

-For the buttermilk substitute 1 cup of soya milk with 1 tsp of vinegar.
+For the buttermilk substitute 1 cup of soya milk with 1 tsp of fresh squeezed lemon juice.

 For the egg use 3 tbsp of apple sauce.

 I did the Pepsi challenge and I couldn't tell the difference.
 Actually I liked the texture on the Vegan pancakes better.
 I think we have a new tradition starting next week.

 So glad that you liked the pancakes Dave.
 And yes, cooking is all about adjusting the heat.
 It will depend on your heat source, the pan you are using, the thickness of the food you are cooking etc. Nice work for trusting your instincts.
 Keep up the good work.
 Cheers!

 My 9 year old son and I made these substituting the liquid buttermilk with the dried.
 The pancakes got to be about 1/2 mile high.
 Not sure if it was the powder or my son being over zealous with the mixing.
 Still tasted good though:).
 You've hooked my son into watching cooking videos with me before bed.